 My Speedlite Flash Is Set To TTL But It Won’t Work With My Camera!

-This problem can occur partly due to the misconception we just described where people use TTL and E-TTL interchangeably as if it is the exact same thing.
+This problem can occur partly due to the misconception I just described where people use TTL and E-TTL interchangeably as if it is the exact same thing.